 15. He will suffer harm who is surety for a stranger, but he who hates suretyship is secure.

-16. A woman of grace lays hold upon honor, and fierce men lay hold upon riches.
+16. A favored woman holds onto honor, and fierce men hold onto riches.

 17. A merciful man does good to his own soul, but a cruel man troubles his own flesh.

-18. A wicked man earns a deceptive wage, but he who sows righteousness, a secure reward.
+18. A wicked man earns a deceptive wage, but he who sows righteousness will have a sure reward.

-19. True righteousness leads to life, but pursuing evil leads to one’s own death.
+19. True righteousness leads to life, but the pursuit of evil leads to one’s death.

-20. Those who are perverse of heart are an abomination to the
+20. The perverse of heart are an abomination to the

-Lord, but those who are blameless in the way are His delight.
+Lord, but the blameless in the way are His delight.

-21. Though hand join in hand, the wicked man shall not be unpunished, but the seed of righteous men shall be delivered.
+21. Though hand join in hand, a wicked man shall not go unpunished, but the seed of righteous men shall be delivered.

 22. A beautiful woman who departs from discretion is a gold ring in a pig’s snout.

-23. The desire of the righteous is only what is good; the expectation of wicked men is wrath.
+23. The desire of righteous men is only good; the expectation of wicked men, wrath.

-24. There is one who scatters, and yet increases all the more, but another keeps back what is right, only to want.
+24. There is one who scatters, and yet increases all the more, while another withholds what is right, only to want.